SkyBall™ Official Rules

 - If the ball comes into contact with any part of a player's body during a live point, that player loses the point

-- Players switch sides after every odd game
+- Players switch sides after every game

 Doubles Specific Rules